rspamd/rspamd.com/doc/modules/ratelimit.md

 - `to_ip`: limit per pair of recipient and sender's IP address
 - `to_ip_from`: limit per triplet: recipient, sender's envelope from and sender's IP
 - `user`: limit per authenticated user (useful for outbound limits)

-See [composable ratelimits](#composable-ratelimits) for more information on this topic.

 `burst` is a capacity of a bucket and `leak` is a rate in messages per second.
 Both these attributes are floating point values.